Susan Ferguson after her June 2012 gastric bypass surgery (taken October 2013) and before (taken April 2011).

 Ferguson was 286 pounds at her heaviest.
 She had sleep apnea and was at risk of developing diabetes.
 “Food was my drug of choice; it was how I coped with everyday stresses,” she said.
 "I remember finally reaching the point where I asked myself, ‘Are you waiting to hit 300 pounds or develop a serious health problem?’”

 That’s when she decided to move forward with the Roux-en-Y gastric bypass procedure with Ranjan Sudan, MD, at the Duke Center for Metabolic and Weight Loss Surgery.
 After talking with friends who had similar procedures with Dr. Sudan, Ferguson chose gastric bypass, the most common bariatric surgery procedure performed at Duke.
-The surgeon creates a small stomach ‘pouch,’ using only five percent of your stomach, to help you eat less.
+The surgeon creates a small stomach ‘pouch,’ using only 5% of your stomach, to help you eat less.

 Surgery Plus Diet and Exercise Yield Results

 Ferguson had the procedure in June 2012.
 The surgery, along with careful attention to her diet and physical activity, helped her get down to 168 pounds within two years.
-Four and a half years after the surgery, Ferguson reports she now weighs 186 pounds, meaning she has maintained a loss of 79 percent of her excess weight.
+Four and a half years after the surgery, Ferguson reports she now weighs 186 pounds, meaning she has maintained a loss of 79% of her excess weight.
 She no longer suffers from sleep apnea.

 Enjoying Life Post-Surgery